kevinding0218/InterviewDocuments/Q and A/System Design/Reference/SD - Design Top K.md

 #### Cons
 - All this time we were talking about bounded data sets or data sets of limited size.
 Such data sets can indeed be split into chunks, and after finding top k heavy hitters for each chunk we just merge results together.
 - But **streaming data is unbounded**, essentially **infinite**.
 Users keep clicking on videos every second.
 In these circumstances, Processor hosts can **accumulate data only for some period of time**, let's say 1-minute, and will flush 1-minute data to the Storage host.
 So, the Storage host stores a list of heavy hitters for every minute.
 And remember that this is only top k heavy hitters. **Information about all other elements, that did not make to the top k list is lost.** We cannot afford storing information about every video in memory.
+- Another problem with this architecture, is that although it may seem simple, it is not.
+Every time we introduce data partitioning, we need to deal with data replication, so that copies of each partition are stored on multiple nodes.
+We need to think about rebalancing, when a new node is added to the cluster or removed from it.
+We need to deal with hot partitions.
 ### Challenge
 - on one hand we need the whole data set for a particular time period, let's say 1-day.
 And on the other hand, we cannot accumulate data in memory for the whole day.
 What should we do?
-- Let's store all the data on disk and use batch processing framework to calculate a top k list, and this is where MapReduce comes into play.
+- Let's **store all the data on disk and use batch processing framework to calculate a top k list**, and this is where **MapReduce** comes into play.
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3ODkzMTkxMywxNTk1NjM1NTkwLC0yMD
+eyJoaXN0b3J5IjpbLTM4Njc1MTc5MywxNTk1NjM1NTkwLC0yMD
 g4NzQ2NjEyXX0=
 -->